Understanding the jargon around credit cards can help you make the most of your account, so here's a handy glossary of the most commonly used terms.

 A payment made to your credit card with your debit card.

 A notice that must be sent to any customer who’s breached their credit agreement before certain action can be taken.
-It sets out what the breach is, what must be done or paid to correct it, the date by which this must be done, and the consequences of failing to comply with the notice (what steps the creditor can take).
+It sets out what the breach is, what must be done or paid to correct it, the date by which this must be done, and what steps the creditor can take if the person fails to comply with the notice.

 An electronic form used to request additional services or changes to your account.
 The contents of an e-form are encrypted to protect your information and give you more security.